Best Practices for Tables

-For example, if a table has a very small number of heavily accessed hash key elements, possibly even a single very heavily used hash key element, request traffic is concentrated on a small number of partitions – potentially only one partition.
+For example, if a table has a very small number of heavily accessed partition key values, possibly even a single very heavily used partition key value, request traffic is concentrated on a small number of partitions – potentially only one partition.
 If the workload is heavily unbalanced, meaning that it is disproportionately focused on one or a few partitions, the requests will not achieve the overall provisioned throughput level.
-To get the most out of DynamoDB throughput, create tables where the hash key element has a large number of distinct values, and values are requested fairly uniformly, as randomly as possible.
+To get the most out of DynamoDB throughput, create tables where the partition key has a large number of distinct values, and values are requested fairly uniformly, as randomly as possible.

-This does not mean that you must access all of the hash keys to achieve your throughput level; nor does it mean that the percentage of accessed hash keys needs to be high.
-However, do be aware that when your workload accesses more distinct hash keys, those requests will be spread out across the partitioned space in a manner that better utilizes your allocated throughput level.
+This does not mean that you must access all of the partition key values to achieve your throughput level; nor does it mean that the percentage of accessed partition key values needs to be high.
+However, be aware that when your workload accesses more distinct partition key values, those requests will be spread out across the partitioned space in a manner that better utilizes your allocated throughput level.
 In general, you will utilize your throughput more efficiently as the ratio of partition key values accessed to the total number of partition key values in a table grows.

-The following table compares some common hash key schemas for provisioned throughput efficiency:
+The following table compares some common partition key schemas for provisioned throughput efficiency:

 |Partition key value||Uniformity|